danielcarter/danielcarter.github.io/_assignments/online_media/online_media_project_2.md

 1. Drawing on the user research you conducted, sketch several possible designs.
 Use the methods in the [IDEO Field Guide to Human-Centered Design](/assets/readings/field_guide_to_user_centered_design.pdf) to generate ideas.
 Think about the advantages of each design and how they reflect the organization's goals. __Send me your sketches in a Slack DM__.
 2. Based on your sketches, create a site with at least four pages.
 Use Bootstrap's CSS framework and make the site responsive.
 3. Create a folder inside your /projects folder called project_2.
 Upload your files to this folder.
 I should be able to access your site at www.yourdomain.com/projects/project_2/index.html. __Send me a link to your project in a Slack DM__.
-4. Discuss lessons learned and best practices on the project2reflections Slack channel.
-What went well?
-What do you wish you had done differently?

 ### Evaluation